so-okada/twXiv/README.md

                 [--captions CAPTIONS] [--mode {0,1}]

-arXiv daily new submissions by tweets, abstracts by replies, and cross-lists and replacements by retweets.
+arXiv daily new submissions by tweets, abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.

 optional arguments:
   -h, --help            show this help message and exit